ikelockett72/nUmBeRs/README.md

 ---

-*Subtraction*
+### Subtraction

-Subtraction is not currently implemented, but can be achieved by simple adding the capitalised version of the number you wish to subtract!
+Subtraction is not currently implemented natively, but can be achieved by simple adding the capitalised version of the number you wish to subtract!
 For instance, to do `10 - 8` you can use:

 ```
 ten + EIGHT